How to avoid unexpected moving charges

 Getting Parking Ticket

-Moving company can either refuse to do pickup or delivery when they see no legal parking options, which is their legal right.
+Moving companies can refuse to do pickup or delivery when they see no legal parking options, which is their legal right.
 This will immediately cost you a dead trip/redelivery charge.
-During the quotation process: They could add a charge for worst case possible ticket situation regardless of whether a ticket was issued during the quoting process, but that is not in your best interest.
+During the quotation process: They could add a charge for the possible ticket situation regardless of whether a ticket was issued during the quoting process, but that is not in your best interest.
 Movers are assuming that you are a good customer, not a bad one.
 Movers taking a chance for you on whether you will get a parking ticket is usually your cheapest option.
-So be fair: Don’t blame the moving company when they want to be reimbursed for your parking problems on your home or job site.
+So be fair: Don’t blame the moving company when they want to be reimbursed for your parking problems at your home or job site.
 If you do blame them, do not be surprised that they treat you like a bad customer, because you are no longer meeting the industry standard criteria of a good customer.

-So to answer the original question: It is the customers responsibility to always cover these expenses.
+So, to answer the original question: It is the customer’s responsibility always to cover these expenses.

 Extra manpower or equipment required